Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Forensics Adapter++

 Given the forged regions, we enrich the description for fake faces.
-Besides the real and fake class labels, we additionally introduce which facial part is forged, such as \textit{``the fake regions are eyes, mouth''}, as shown in Fig.~\ref{fig:fa++-pipeline} (upper).
-While for real faces, we use the word “real” as the corresponding text description.
-Overall, we obtain $2^5=32$ different types of prompts.
+Besides the real and fake class labels, we additionally introduce which facial parts are forged, such as {\textit{``Fake, the fake regions are the eyes, nose, and mouth.''}}, as shown in Fig.~\ref{fig:fa++-pipeline} (upper).
+For real faces, we use {\textit{``Real.''}} as the corresponding text description.
+Overall, we obtain $2^5 = 32$ different types of prompts.

 \textbf{Learnable Prompt Suffix.} Although the above strategy provides localized evidence, manually designed prompts may still overlook implicit yet effective descriptions.
 Therefore, inspired by CoOp~\cite{coop}, we concatenate $K$ learnable context {tokens} to make prompts adaptive to objectives.
 The concatenated prompts serve as the final prompts for the text encoder.